wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Give Wavefront Read-Only Access to Your Amazon Account

 When you set up an AWS integration and grant Wavefront with limited or read-only access to your Amazon account, you need to provide an account ID and external ID.
-While the account ID is a constant value - the ID (in our case - Wavefront) to which you want to grant access to your resources, the external ID is not a constant value.
+While the account ID is a constant value - the ID (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
 The external ID is a secret identifier that is known by you and Wavefront (the third-party).
-The external ID is regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.
+The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

-For information about External IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).
+For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).

 1. Log in to your AWS account.